• Skip to primary navigation

 Are you looking for an indian side dish to mop up the sauce from the leftover lamb curry?
 Take inspiration from my vegetable biryani rice with cauliflower and chick peas.
 Or perhaps some chapatti or naan breads?

-Filed Under: Family Food Ideas Tagged With: curry, garlic, lamb, mushrooms, spicy
+Filed Under: Family Meals, Seasonal Tagged With: Asian, curry, editorial picks, garlic, indian cuisine, lamb, mushrooms, spicy

 About Sarah Trivuncic